The Clear Edge

 Team efficiency improved 40%.

-Here’s precisely how he consolidated to the core focus.
+Here’s exactly how he consolidated down to the core focus.

 Omar’s reality at $38K/month: